Looking for activities and resources to further your religious education and spiritual growth?

 - When Tragedy Strikes: Our job is not to help our children become immune to the sadness of tragedy.
 Instead, let us help them feel secure with them knowledge that they are loved and cherished; let us model for them a reverence for life, and open their eyes wide to injustice, and also remind them to look for the heroes who bring us hope.

-- Divorce and Remarriage: This booklet offers a UU perspective on divorce and broken relationships—how UU Principles inform our understanding about these events, how the ending of committed relationships affects individuals and families, and how UU congregations can offer support to people experiencing this major life change.
+- Divorce and Broken Relationships: This booklet offers a UU perspective on divorce and broken relationships—how UU Principles inform our understanding about these events, how the ending of committed relationships affects individuals and families, and how UU congregations can offer support to people experiencing this major life change.

 - Doing Good Together: Looking for family social justice activities?
 In addition to opportunities at GBAUUF, check out Doing Good Together.
 Whether you have five minutes or five hours to give, whether you have an infant or a teen, whether you are doing well or working hard to get by, your family has a contribution to make.
 In the process, you will teach your children that giving back is a natural part of growing up.

 - Beyond the Golden Rule: Published by Teaching Tolerance, is a parent’s guide to preventing and responding to prejudice, from preschool through high school.
 It is a useful resource for families of all racial identities.
 The book is available in a PDF format that can be downloaded and printed.

 - Recommended booklist for UU parents: Parents and caregivers are our children’s primary religious educators, and not only because we give explanations and advice.
 Every day, we model attitudes toward faith, meaning, and purpose that children will notice and copy.
 Here are some helpful books related to parenting as a UU.